Cybercrime in Nigeria: Laws, overview, and key details

 Nigeria has seen a tremendous increase in cybercrime.
 Nigeria loses 127 billion Naira annually to internet fraud-related offences, according to a report by Palo Alto Networks.
 If not checked, that number is predicted to double by the end of 2025.
 These various occurrences are intended to be avoided by the Cybercrimes (Prohibition and Prevention) Act of 2015.

-Yes, cybercrime prevention laws have been passed by the Commonwealth, ECOWAS, and African Union.
+Cybercrime prevention laws have been passed by the Commonwealth, ECOWAS, and African Union, which Nigeria is a member.

 If you were defrauded locally or by a foreigner, you could file a report with Interpol or the local police.